Academic Catalog

 To foster an atmosphere of open communication within the University, Millersville offers a number of avenues for student participation in University governance.
 Consultation with students is an integral step in any major decision.
 The aim of the Student Government Association is to encourage students to participate in sound governmental procedures and develop innovative and creative University programs.

 Students participate in University governance through the Student Government Association and Faculty Senate committees such as the Undergraduate Course and Program Review Committee, and the Academic Policies Committee.
-As the governmental body of the students, the Student Government Association is an integral component in the governance of the University and works with the faculty and administration on major University policies.
+As the governmental body of the students, the Student Government Association is an integral component in the governance of the University and works with the faculty, staff, and administration on major University policies.
 The Student Government Association approves the constitution of every campus organization, delegates responsibility to its constituent groups, recommends the allocation of activity fee funds and makes emergency allocations to recognized University organizations when necessary.
 These decisions are subject to approval by the University president.

 STUDENT COMMUNICATIONS MEDIA